Bands

 Under Craig’s leadership, between 2001 and 2008, Parc & Dare also became renowned for its unique and innovative artistic outlook and programming.
 The band toured the groundbreaking musical arts projects Brass Tracks, Electric Brass, World Dances, Carbon 12 and The Planets, and performed alongside numerous leading artists which included the Band of Her Majesty’s Grenadier Guards, the Russian Cossack State Dance Company, Royal Harpist Catrin Finch, trumpet soloist James Watson, “the world’s favourite Phantom” Peter Karrie, plus various other leading soloists, bands and choirs.

-Further information on all of the above, and other, projects can be found in the projects section of this site, while further information on the Parc & Dare Band can be found at it's own website www.brassbands.co.uk
+Further information on all of the above can be found in the Projects section of this site

 Historically, the band’s achievements are legion, including dozens of championship wins, and fourteen victories as Champion Band of Wales.
 The band can boast over 250 appearances on BBC Radio and television, and performances ranging from small venues to some of the country's most prestigious, the Millennium Stadium, Wales Millennium Centre, Cardiff; Royal Festival Hall, Royal Albert Hall, and Royal Academy of Music, London included.